Advanced standing (transfer credits)

 • If you’ve completed a two- or three-year diploma program at a college of applied arts and technology in Ontario.

-• If you’ve completed four terms (two years) of full-time study in a Canadian college diploma program, depending on the program you’re applying to, as per the table below.
+• If you’ve completed four terms (two years) of full-time study in a Canadian college diploma program, depending on the program you’re applying to, as specified in the table below.

-If you’re in a bachelor’s program, see the “University transfer students” section.
+If you are currently in a bachelor’s degree program, see the “University transfer students” section.

-If you’re applying after one year of college in a certificate or diploma program, we won’t grant you advanced standing.
+If you’re applying after one year of college in a certificate or diploma program, we will not grant you any transfer credits (units).

-Faculties that grant advanced standing do so based on your discipline, courses completed and length of studies
+Faculties that grant transfer credits (units) do so based on your discipline, the courses you have completed and the length of studies.

 Up to 30 units